ihengki17/aws-flink-ml/README.md

 By creating a table with Primary Key option, you changed the changelog-mode to upsert which means that all rows with same primary key are related and must be partitioned together.
 For more details please check this [link.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#changelog-mode)

-3. Create a new Flink job to copy customer data from the original table to the new table .
+3. Create a new Flink job to copy customer data from the original table to the new table.
 ```sql
 INSERT INTO shoe_customers_keyed
   SELECT id,